tencentyun/intlcloud-documents/yehe_doc/安全/Web 应用防火墙/最佳实践/BOT 行为管理接入最佳实践_intl_en.md

 ![](https://qcloudimg.tencent-cloud.cn/raw/69a1bd85122d64107667db288f204ae4.png)

 **Use instructions**
  - **Mode**: By default, there are loose, moderate, strict, and custom modes.
-The first three modes are preset, representing different recommended categories and handling policies for bots at different malicious levels in bot behavior management.
+The first three modes are preset, representing different recommended categories and handling policies for bots at different malicious levels in bot traffic management.
 Once modified, they become the custom mode.
  - **Score range**: A score ranges from 0 to 100.
 Ten score entries can be added to each range, which is left-closed and right-open and cannot be overlapped.
 You can set a range to null, and then no action will be processed in it.
  - **Action**: You can set an action to **Trust**, **Monitor**, **Redirect** (to a certain website URL), **CAPTCHA** (verification code), or **Block**.
  - **Tag**: You can set the tag to **Friendly bots**, **Malicious bots**, **Normal traffic**, or **Suspicious bots**.